l3d00m/MMM-LibrespotJava/README.md

 # MMM-NowPlayingOnLibrespot

-A module for the [MagicMirror](https://github.com/MichMich/MagicMirror) project by [Michael Teeuw](https://github.com/MichMich) displaying the song currently playing on Spotify.
+A module for the [MagicMirror](https://github.com/MichMich/MagicMirror) project displaying the song currently playing on Spotify.

 ## This fork

 I've modified the original MMM-NowPlayingOnSpotify so I could integrate it with Librespot Java API.
-It now has two extra options `librespotApiHost` and `librespotApiHost`.
+It now has two extra options `librespotApiHost` and `librespotApiPort`.
 It will fetch all metadata from that librespot Java instance.

 I've also modified a few minor things to my liking.